-Win This Custom '72 Ford Bronco Before The New One Arrives
+Enter To Win This Custom '72 Ford Bronco And A Bag Of Cash!

+We'll even double your entry tickets if you donate $25 or more.

+Ford is bringing the Bronco back soon, but you don't have to wait.
+Enter now for a chance to win this incredible 1972 Ford Bronco.
+It even comes with $8,000 in cash to help you pay for its taxes.
+Move quickly, though, because this giveaways ends shortly on May 26, 2020.

-The grand prize starts with a 1972 Ford Bronco and 351W small block engine that's been rebuilt and upgraded with a 392 cubic-inch stroker kit.
+This epic Bronco restomod comes with a 351W small block engine that's been rebuilt and upgraded with a 392 cubic-inch stroker kit.
 The engine's paired with a Ford 6-speed automatic that's also been improved with a transmission cooler and cooling fan for hours of worry-free operation in the harshest climates.
-An NP205 Rock Crawler transfer case has been installed as well for the ultimate in off-road control, and a Bailie Bilt roll cage adds a measure of safety if things go wheels up.
+An NP205 Rock Crawler transfer case has been installed as well for more off-road control, and a Bailie Bilt roll cage adds a measure of safety if things go wheels up.

-Hopefully that doesn't happen, as we'd hate to see a scratch on this concours-quality Blue Lagoon Metallic paint or a tear on the rain-resistant custom-upholstered black interior.
-This grand prize Bronco also comes with both a removable hard- and softtop, so it's ready for any region's weather.
+Hopefully that doesn't happen, as we'd hate to see a scratch on this concours-quality Blue Lagoon Metallic paint or a tear on the rain-resistant, custom-upholstered black interior.
+This Bronco also comes with both a removable hard- and soft-top, so it's ready for any region's weather.

 Gallery: Custom Dream Giveaway 1972 Ford Bronco

 The rest of this Bronco's custom touches is too long to list and would take tens of thousands – if not hundreds of thousands – of dollars to recreate on your own.
-If you're curious, though, the full list is below.
+If you're curious, though, the full list of mods is below.

 Winning this dream custom Ford Bronco is as easy as donating to a worthy cause.
-Click here, make a donation, and you're automatically entered to win.
-As an exclusive for Motor1.com readers, Dream Giveaway will even give you 50% more tickets if you donate $25 or more.
-That means a $50 donation will get you 60 tickets total instead of just 40.
+Just click here, make a donation, and you're automatically entered to win.
+As an exclusive for Motor1.com readers, we'll even double your entry tickets if you donate as little as $25 to enter.
+That means a $50 donation will get you 80 tickets total instead of just 40.

-So click here and make a donation of $25 or more to enter to win this dream custom Ford Bronco.
+Click here and enter to win this dream custom Ford Bronco.
 It's cooler than whatever Ford is planning for the new Bronco – we promise.

 Custom 1972 Ford Bronco modification list